Margaret D. Lowman

 Margaret D. Lowman, Ph.D. a.k.a.
 Canopy Meg (born December 23, 1953) is an American biologist, educator, ecologist, writer, explorer, and public speaker.
 Her expertise involves canopy ecology, canopy plant-insect relationships, and constructing canopy walkways.

 Nicknamed the "real-life Lorax" and "Einstein of the treetops", Lowman pioneered the science of canopy ecology.
 She is known as the "mother of canopy research."
-For more than 30 years, she has designed hot-air balloons and walkways for treetop exploration to solve mysteries in the world's forests, especially insect pests and ecosystem health.
+For more than 45 years, she has designed hot-air balloons and walkways for treetop exploration across 45+ countries to solve mysteries in the world's forests, especially insect pests and ecosystem health.
 She works to map the canopy for biodiversity and to champion forest conservation around the world.